 Cost of Attendance

-We want to provide you with a valuable education, while also saving you money, and minimizing college loan debt.
-The table below illustrates tuition rates based on a student’s residency classification and includes 15 credits per semester for two semesters.
+We want to provide you with a valuable education while also saving you money and minimizing student loan debt.
+The table below illustrates tuition rates based on student’s residency classification which includes the cost of 15 credits per semester for two semesters.
+All numbers provided below are good faith estimates to attend Sheridan College; these amounts are not based on actual charges and are subject to change.

 (2 Semesters/15 Credit Hours)